tuan2004a/Light-Cone-HSR/README.md

 ```
 Backend API will run at http://localhost:3001.

-### 3. Access the Website
-- Make sure both frontend and backend are running.
-- Open your browser and go to the frontend address.

-### 4. Notes
+## 📝 Notes
 - If you change the db.json file, restart JSON Server to update the data.
+- Make sure json-server is running so the frontend can fetch Light Cone data.
 - If you encounter errors, check your Node.js and npm/yarn versions.
+- You can customize Light Cone data in the src/db/db.json file.